codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep1/README.md

 Now that we have verfied the mode is in the right place and we can generate and save files of that type, it is time to collect some basic sample code and paste it into the `ExampleSyntax.swift` file so we have something to work with.
 This file is shown to the User in the Styles Preferences of __SubEthaEdit__.
 And for us it should be a meaningful collection of elements of the language that we want to highlight and recognize.

-As I rule of thumb I would recommend searching the net for suitable sample code, maybe even other reference code from other highlighters.
+As a rule of thumb I would recommend searching the net for suitable sample code, maybe even reference code from other highlighters.
 Since Swift is quite a new language, let's go with some Apple Sample code for now.

 As the skeleton already imports some basic states from other languages as example, you can see that numbers, comments, strings and function calls already have a little bit of highlighting.